 Jahns goes to see Dr. Nichols, Juliette’s father.
 He says the loss of her brother and mother was hard on her, and she always had an interest in machines as a kid.
 “Always figuring out how things worked, how to fix them if they didn’t.”
 This is kind of what being trans is.

-In fact, see the trans tuesday on SEARCHING FOR MEANING (when you’re trans and don’t know it) to understand how INCREDIBLY trans this is.
+In fact, see the Trans Tuesday on SEARCHING FOR MEANING (when you’re trans and don’t know it) to understand how INCREDIBLY trans this is.
 We’re always trying to figure out how things work, why the insides are different from the outsides, in an attempt to better understand ourselves.

 And it’s not just me who had that odd love of cutaways and blueprints and diagrams.
 After that trans tuesday came out, so many (like SO.
 MANY.) other trans people told me they always had the same fascination too.
 It is officially A Thing.